omgitstom/api-guidelines/Guidelines.md

 ### 6.1 Ignore rule
 For loosely coupled clients where the exact shape of the data is not known before the call, if the server returns something the client wasn't expecting, the client MUST safely ignore it.

-Some services MAY add fields to responses without changing versions numbers.
-Services that do so MUST make this clear in their documentation and clients MUST ignore unknown fields.

 ### 6.2 Variable order rule
 Clients MUST NOT rely on the order in which data appears in JSON service responses.
 For example, clients SHOULD be resilient to the reordering of fields within a JSON object.